lancedb/lance/README.md

   - Vector index for similarity search over embedding space
   - Inverted index for fuzzy search over many label / annotation fields

+## Benchmarks

+We create a Lance dataset using the Oxford Pet dataset to do some preliminary performance testing of Lance as compared to Parquet and raw image/xmls.
+For analytics queries, Lance is 50-100x better than reading the raw metadata.
+For batched random access, Lance is 100x better than both parquet and raw files.

 ## Why are you building yet another data format?!